|Part #: LED-EXT|

 • Lower power consumption (more on that below!)

 • Brighter lights—especially the reverse, tail lights, and brake lights

 • Faster response—which is extremely important for brake lights!
 LEDs offer an instant response, which gives a full intensity signal 200 milliseconds faster than incandescent.
 Sound insignificant?
-At 60 mph, that time translates to 20 feet.
+At 65 mph, that time translates to almost 20 feet.

 Techy stuff, for those of you that care:

 Comparing current draw (in amps) between the stock bulbs and our new LEDs.

 Yeah, that's a whole lot less power consumption!

 Our primary objectives when sourcing and R&Ding this kit were: improving the dismal tail light performance without ruining the tail/brake contrast, obtaining the best possible front marker light performance, vastly updating brake light response, and truly improving the reverse lights.
 Happily, this kit achieves all of these objectives!